bianca9901/hangman/README.md

 * Initially, it was an issue with colorama.
 The selected color would persist and affect all upcoming print statements.

 * I fixed it with the help of [this](https://www.youtube.com/watch?v=u51Zjlnui4Y) video.
-The solution was to implement a parameter called autoreset=true to the colorama module.
+The solution was to implement a parameter called "autoreset=true" to the colorama module.

 * The bug was fixed and afterwards I could apply colors to specific print statements without any concerns.